YorkJong/inoDistanceUltrasonic/README.md

 # inoDistanceUltrasonic #

 This is an Arduino project for measuring distance with an ultrasonic module.

 ### Parts ###

-* An Arduino Pro mini (3.3V model or 5V model)
+* An Arduino Pro mini (5V model, 16MHz)
 * An US-100 ultrasonic distance sensor
 * An 4 digit 7 segment LED display to show the distance in milli-meters
-* 8 220 Ω resistors as current-limiting resistors of the LEDs
+* Eight 220 Ω resistors as current-limiting resistors of the LEDs
 * A mini breadboard (400 holes)
+* Male to male solderless breadboard jumper cable wires
-* A 6V battery pack
+* A 6V (1.5Vx4) battery pack

 ![DistanceUltrasonic.jpg](https://bitbucket.org/repo/7Bkezo/images/593100944-DistanceUltrasonic.jpg)